Eandon/DG-TSK/README.md

 # DG-TSK model

-This code is an Python implementation of the paper "Double Groups of Gates based Takagi-Sugeno-Kang (DG-TSK) Fuzzy System for Simultaneous Feature Selection and Rule Extraction"
+This code is a Python implementation of the paper "Double Groups of Gates based Takagi-Sugeno-Kang (DG-TSK) Fuzzy System for Simultaneous Feature Selection and Rule Extraction"

 The paper proposes a fuzzy model called DG-TSK in which double groups of gate